mysteriouspants/dcc2018/slides.md

 -> # Intro to Cargo <-

-Make a new binary (executable) crate called webget
+Make a new binary (executable) crate called esirs

-    xpm@vegas$ cargo new webget --bin --name webget Created binary (application) `webget` project
+    xpm@vegas$ cargo new esirs --bin --name esirs Created binary (application) `esirs` project

 Configure the crate using `Cargo.toml` file

     xpm@vegas$ cat Cargo.toml
-    [package] # this is some basic information about your crate name = "webget" # the name of your crate, what others will call it version = "0.1.0" # the version of your crate authors = ["Christopher R. Miller <xpm@mysteriouspants.com>"]
+    [package] # this is some basic information about your crate name = "esirs" # the name of your crate, what others will call it version = "0.1.0" # the version of your crate authors = ["Christopher R. Miller <xpm@mysteriouspants.com>"]